thequantumcog/website/content/posts/2025/installing-windows.md

 ---
-title: "Installing Usable Windows the Improper way"
+title: "Installing Usable Windows the Improper Way"
 date: 2025-07-04T11:12:13+05:00
 description: "Just a quick consolidation of all my tweaks in one place"
 url: "/installing-windows/"